GioiaMancini/BinaryLanguageDetection/README.md

 Additionally, a RESTful API is provided, which allows users to make a POST inference call.
 The final solution exposes the call to a service predict on port localhost:5000/predict via a web interface or curl command.
 The API enables the user to obtain predictions from the trained model, given a sentence input directly on the homepage or via a curl command with a json input.

+To further enhance the usability of this project, a Dockerfile and a Docker image have been added to the repository.
+The Docker image allows users to easily deploy the language detection model without having to worry about setting up the necessary environment.

+# Usage - Machine Learning Model

 ## Dataset - Kaggle

 ### Prerequisites